Auerilas/ecopy/docs/source/ordination.rst

 		*linear*: Ordination distances are a linear function of observed distances.
 Uses the technique of Heiser (1991) to avoid negative ordination distances.

 		*monotone*: Constrains ordination distances simply to be ranked the same as observed distance.
-Typically referred to as non-metric multidimensional scaling. **Uses isotonic regression from scikit-learn.**
+Typically referred to as non-metric multidimensional scaling. **Uses isotonic regression developed by Nelle Varoquaux and  Andrew Tulloch from scikit-learn.**

 	ntry: integer
 		Number of random starts used to avoid local minima.
 The returned solution is the one with the lowest final stress.